Dangerous Crimes Have Serious Legal Consequences

-When a defendant faces charges in a dangerous crime, prosecutors can utilize the emotion to their advantage.
+When a defendant faces charges in a dangerous crime, prosecutors will utilize the allegation to their advantage.

-For example, a domestic dispute could involve a vehicle pointed at another party, and even without intent, this can be used to add a deadly weapon or dangerous instrument to the case.
-Now an individual faces a sentence of 5 to 15 years by placing the victim in danger or fear for life.
+For example, a domestic dispute involving a vehicle pointed at another party, and even without “really” intending to harm them, can be used by the State to add a deadly weapon or dangerous instrument charge to the case.
+Under those circumstances an individual may face a sentencing range of a mandatory 5 to15 years by placing the victim in danger or fear for bodily injury or life.

 This could be an automobile, a knife or a gun.
-For years and year, I’ve represented clients facing difficult scenarios.
+For years and year, I’ve represented clients facing these very difficult scenarios.

 Ignorance of the law is not a defense

 For example, I worked with a middle-aged businessman up against aggravated assault charges, which require a 5- to 15-year sentence in Arizona.
-This man was in line at Burger King in the middle of the night when disturbances broke out in front and behind him.
+This man was in line at Burger King in the middle of the night when a disturbance broke out in front of him and behind him.
 He became nervous and displayed a weapon and asked people to move out of his way.

-The worst charge you’re going to face if you show another person a gun with a holster in a threatening manner is disorderly conduct.
-However, prosecutors in Maricopa County and Phoenix, Arizona often use this as an opportunity to get defendants to plead guilty to a dangerous felony, which remains on a person’s record in perpetuity.
+In all likelihood, the worst charge you’re going to face if you show another person a gun with a holster in a threatening manner is disorderly conduct.
+A disorderly conduct can be charged as a dangerous offense, as well.
+If a person is alleged to have pointed the weapon, it would likely be charged as an aggravated assault.
+However, prosecutors in Maricopa County and Phoenix, Arizona often use this as an opportunity to get defendants to plead guilty to a felony, which may have lifelong consequences.

 We fight those cases.